Skip to main content

 Building permit fees are part of the cost to repair or rebuild your home after a covered loss.
 Learn when insurers must pay for permits, how to calculate the cost, and what to do when they refuse.

-What CACI jury instructions are, how they relate to case law, whether they have the force of law, and why the Series 2300 insurance litigation instructions matter when policyholders sue their insurance company.
+What CACI jury instructions are, how they relate to case law, and why the Series 2300 insurance instructions matter when policyholders sue their insurer.

-A section-by-section analysis of California's Fair Claims Settlement Practices Regulations — every rule your insurer must follow on a property claim, with case law, real-world examples, and how to use each regulation to your advantage.
+A section-by-section analysis of California's Fair Claims Settlement Regulations - every rule your insurer must follow, with case law and real examples.

 California Insurance Claim Deadlines and Timeframes